Why It Pays to “Discover” Online Banking

 My Experience With Discover Bank

-It’s now been a couple of years since I joined Discover Bank and, overall, it’s been a great experience.
-As I mentioned, during this time, my APY has continued to rise, so that’s a definite plus.
+It’s now been a few years since I joined Discover Bank and, overall, it’s been a great experience.
+As I mentioned, during this time, my APY had continued to rise before the more recent fall (which is not really their fault).
 However I’ve also noticed a few changes to my accounts over time that have been both good and, well, less than great.
 Let’s take a closer look at not only my Discover Bank savings account but also my checking account.

 Cash Back Checking Exists

-Unfortunately Discover has since changed the structure of their cash back checking program, now offering 1% back on all debit card purchases.
+Unfortunately Discover has since changed the structure of their cashback checking program, now offering 1% back on all debit card purchases.
 Admittedly this doesn’t do much for me as my Discover It card offers the same and other credit cards I have do even better.
-That said, this is probably the better program overall and could be perfect for those who either cannot qualify for a rewards credit cards or wouldn’t trust themselves with one.
+That said, this is probably the better program overall and could be perfect for those who either cannot qualify for a rewards credit card or wouldn’t trust themselves with one.

-Despite the structural change, as time has gone on, my Discover Bank has practically become my primary checking account.
-In fact it’s where I write my rent checks from.
-To that point, a few months ago, I also got to see how Discover’s “First Fee Forgiveness” program works as a mixup with my landlord resulted in an overdraft fee (that’s when I learned that postdated checks aren’t a thing).
+Despite the structural change, my Discover Bank has practically become my primary checking account at times.
+In fact, it was where I’d write my rent checks from prior to moving to a place that offered online rent payment.
+To that point, a while back, I also got to see how Discover’s “First Fee Forgiveness” program worked as a mixup with my landlord resulted in an overdraft fee (that’s when I learned that postdated checks aren’t a thing).
 Although a $30 fee did briefly post to my account, a $30 credit was quickly issued since this was my first — and hopefully last — infraction.
 This was such a relief and made what turned out to be a frustrating situation at least a little bit better.
-Plus I can only imagine how much such a mistake would have cost me had it happened at a regular bank without such generous policies.

 No Branch?
 No Problem

-To be honest, the initial reason I decided to sign up for the checking account was because Discover debit cards offer access to (apparently) more than 60,000 ATMs without a fee.
+To be honest, the initial reason I decided to sign up for the checking account was because Discover debit cards offer access to more than 60,000 ATMs without a fee.
+This comes as the bank has partnered with both the Allpoint and MoneyPass ATM networks, giving them tremendous coverage.
 Since there’s not a Wells Fargo within a few hundred miles of my home I thought it would be wise for me to have a backup plan.
 Sure this whole plan only saves me a couple of dollars per withdrawal but everything adds up.

 A Few Initial Issues